Starmer hits back at Badenoch over grooming scandal, claiming Tories did nothing

 The Prime Minister has suggested Kemi Badenoch did nothing about grooming gangs when the Tories were in power, as a political war of words erupted after a major report in the scandal was published.

-Sir Keir Starmer asked “why on earth” Mrs Badenoch did not bring forward a mandatory duty for authorities to report child sexual exploitation when she was a minister.
+Sir Keir Starmer questioned “why on earth” the Conservative leader did not bring forward a mandatory duty for authorities to report child sexual exploitation when she was a minister.

 “Why didn’t you do it?
 Why didn’t you say one word about it?” he added in a message to the Opposition leader, as he spoke to reporters at the G7 summit in Canada.

-Sir Keir’s rebuttal came after the Tory leader called a Westminster press conference, where she said was “not doing politics now”, but criticised people who sought to “tone police those who are pointing out when something has gone wrong”.
+Sir Keir’s rebuttal came after the Tory leader called a Westminster press conference, where she denied politicising the issue but attacked people who she claimed sought to “tone police those who are pointing out when something has gone wrong”.

-“Kemi Badenoch, I think, if I remember rightly, was the minister for children and for women, and I think the record will show that she didn’t raise the question of grooming once when she was in power, not once, not one word from the dispatch box on any of this,” the Prime Minister told reporters.
+“Kemi Badenoch, I think, if I remember rightly, was the minister for children and for women, and I think the record will show that she didn’t raise the question of grooming once when she was in power, not once, not one word from the dispatch box on any of this,” he told reporters.

 “Chris Philp (the shadow home secretary), I think, went to 300-plus meetings when he was in his position in the Home Office and at not one of those meetings did he raise the question of grooming.